kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## ssl-reject-handshake

 Set to reject SSL handshake to an unknown virtualhost.
-This paramter helps to mitigate the fingerprinting using default certificate of ingress.
+This parameter helps to mitigate the fingerprinting using default certificate of ingress.
 _**default:**_ "false"

 _References:_